DryBonesComeAlive/JavaScript-Coding/README.md

 # JavaScript Coding

-## A collection of JavaScript solutions to Coding.JS (from CodingBat) problems!
+## A collection of JavaScript solutions to CodingJS (from Nick Parlante's CodingBat) problems!

-I hope you enjoy the solutions to the problems!
+For context of what each function achieves, please go to https://the-winter.github.io/codingjs/ and see the corresponding task.
+Feel free to download the functions and test them at that same website.